bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 - Pneumonia or upper respiratory tract infections.
 Notice how the top terms in this topic include children and hospitalization.

-- Bacteria or Methicillin-resistant Staphylococuss Aureus (MRSA) aspects that may concern understanding the mechanisms of resistance and exploring new treatment and prevention strategies.
+- Bacteria or Methicillin-resistant Staphylococcus Aureus (MRSA) aspects that may concern understanding the mechanisms of resistance and exploring new treatment and prevention strategies.